Updated July 2, 2021

-The Vaccine Choice Prayer Community (via the Facebook group) was "officially" launched on July 4, 2014 -- a day that those of us in the United States celebrate freedom.
+Vaccine Choice Prayer Community "officially" launched on July 4, 2014 (a day that those of us in the United States celebrate freedom) via a Facebook group, which I have since deleted.
+(VCPC can be found on MeWe.)

 I first started researching the pros and cons of vaccines in the late '80s when I was pregnant with my third daughter and the recommended vaccine schedule for children was on the rise.
-Recently, I have become keenly aware of the fact that we, as individuals and as parents are losing our right to decide what is injected into our bodies and into that of our children; and that to me is frightening.
+You can read about that here.
+Fast forward to 2014 when I first became keenly aware that we, as individuals and as parents were losing our right to decide what is injected into our bodies and into that of our children; and that to me was frightening.

 With the loss of rights and forced vaccines weighing heavily on my mind, I began to pray and ask God for guidance.
-As I attended mass the following Sunday, the gospel reading was taken from Acts 12; and although I am 62 years old and have been listening to gospel readings all my life, I could not recall having heard that particular one before.
+As I attended mass the following Sunday, the gospel reading was taken from Acts 12; and although I was 62 years old at the time and had been listening to gospel readings all my life, I could not recall having heard that particular one before.
 I share the reading below.

 Acts 12 ~ Peter’s Miraculous Escape From Prison ~ New International Version (NIV)